-TMDL Activities (Current St tatus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) Review existing outfalls to identify major discharge points (≥ 36-inch conveyance) discharging directly to surface waters of the state within the portion of the TMDL.
-FY 2011- 2012 (Annual) √ ✓ By April 15, 2012, U-M will take samples of at least 50% of the major discharge points within the portion of the TMDL watershed in the urbanized area.
-At a minimum, these samples will be analyzed for the applicable TMDL parameter (E. coli or total phosphorus).
+Review existing outfalls to identify major discharge points (\geq 36-inchFconveyance) discharging directly to surface waters of the state within the portion of the TMDL.(ABy April 15, 2012, U-M will take samples of at least 50% of the major discharge points within the portion of the TMDL watershed in the urbanized area.
+At a minimum, these samples will be analyzed for the(A Initial Action EX 2011- 2012 In Compliance Completed as Previously Reported Ongoing Effort (see below) conveyance) discharging directly to surface waters of the state within the portion of the TMDL.20 (ABy April 15, 2012, U-M will take samples of at least 50% of the major discharge points within the portion of the TMDL watershed in the urbanized area.
+At a minimum, these samples will be analyzed for the20 (A discharge points within the portion of the TMDL watershed in the urbanized area.
+At a minimum, these samples will be analyzed for the (Annual) ✓ ~ applicable TMDL parameter (E. coli or total phosphorus).
 The sampling results will be retained and reported in the second progress report.
-FY 2011- 2012 (Annual) √ ✓ By October 1, 2013, sampling results and other available information will be reviewed.
-A plan will be developed to reduce the discharge of the applicable TMDL parameter (E. coli or total phosphorus).
-These prioritized actions will be reported with implementation targeted during the 5-year permit cycle that begins 2013.
-Note that as of the date of this report, U-M is still operating under the 2010 SWMPP.
-FY 2012- 2013 (Annual) ✓ ✓
+FY 2011- 2012 (Annual) ~ ~ be reviewed.
+A plan will be developed to reduce the discharge of the 20 FY 2012- 2013 (Annual) ~ ~